 The easiest way to follow a rule is to make it easy—the easier a rule is, the more likely your teen will follow it.
 That’s why it’s important to equip your child with useful, up-to-date car technology that will increase your teen’s safety on the road.
 For instance, if your teen is attached to their cell phone, consider purchasing a hands-free Bluetooth device.
 This way, your teen driver will not be tempted to talk and drive.

 Car accidents unfortunately do happen, and they are sometimes beyond our control.
-If you have been hit and injured by a teen driver, a personal injury attorney at the Law Offices of Michael Pines, APC, can evaluate your case free of charge.
+If you have been hit and injured by a teen driver, a personal injury attorney at the Pines Salomon Injury Lawyers, APC., can evaluate your case free of charge.
 Call us at 1-858-551-2090 or contact us online.

 For more information on Teen Driving Safety Week, visit www.impactteendrivers.org/